PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 A map of rules for the Application Gateway.

-A rule combines, http settings and health check configuration.
+A rule combines, backend, listener, rewrites and redirects configurations.
 A key is an application name that is used to prefix all components inside Application Gateway that are created for this application.

 Every rule contains attributes: